 General policies in the Outreach Plan guide how public outreach is approached for all plans and programs and are based on regulations and requirements, allowing the public to offer input, increase accountability, and maximize transparency.
 Guidelines for individual plans allow the TPO to go above and beyond the general policies by outlining measures taken for specific projects based on needs and potential impact.
-Examples of these measures include outreach to specific target populations, public notice in newspapers or other media outlets in addition to those used regularly, pop-up meetings at events or locations where the target audience can be found, and other similar efforts.

 Another way the TPO answers to the public is through the Technical Committee and Executive Board.
 The Technical Committee is primarily made up of planners and engineers from member cities and counties.
 They review plans and policies before they are sent to the Executive Board and are active in implementation of plans and programs.
 Elected and appointed officials from city and county jurisdictions within the TPO planning area serve as Executive Board members.
-These locally elected officials are directly accountable to their constituents and are authorized to act on TPO plans and other matters related to the TPO planning and programming process.
+These locally elected officials are directly accountable to their constituents and are authorized to act on TPO plans and other matters related to the TPO planning and programming processes.